Are there any restrictions on transferring personal data and how can these be overcome?

 Cross-border data transfers affect all organizations that engage online IT services, cloud-based services, remote access services and global HR databases.
 Understanding the applications of lawful data transfer mechanisms is essential to validate recipients located in other nations.

 Employers who continuously comply with the Transfer Limitation Obligation in the Personal Data Protection Act 2012 (PDPA, Sec.
 26) and the Personal Data Protection Regulations 2014, are allowed to transfer personal employee data outside of Singapore.
 The law requires that any transfers of personal data outside of Singapore follow the standards set by the Act, by taking appropriate steps to ensure compliance.
 The recipient of the employee data is also bound by ‘legally enforceable obligations’ to provide a standard of data protection that is at least equivalent to the PDPA.
-There is no requirement to notify or obtain approval from the Personal Data Protection Commission when transferring employee data internationally.
+There is no requirement to notify or obtain approval from the Personal Data Protection Commission (PDPC) when transferring employee data internationally.

 Recipients of data protection can meet these 'legally enforceable obligations' through (Advisory Guidelines on Key Concepts in the PDPA, July 2017):